kaustavdm/website/_posts/2016-06-06-why-decentralize-technology.markdown

 slug: why-decentralize-technology
 title: "Why decentralize technology?"
 image: decentralized.jpg
-excerpt: The concept of decentralization is used in politics, economics and technology to limit the amount of impact a single, centralized body can have over the ecosystem.
+subheader: The concept of decentralization is used in politics, economics and technology to limit the amount of impact a single, centralized body can have over the ecosystem.
 Why is it important for the technology we have today to be decentralized?
 tags:
 - thoughts
 - technology